- Why use LEED on warehouses and distribution centers?

 How do multiple buildings and structures in a campus setting earn LEED certification?

-Warehouse and distribution center projects commonly operate with multiple buildings spread across a single site.
-To address this, the LEED Campus Guidance was introduced for projects that are on a shared site under the control of a single entity.
-Its application to LEED projects represents the complexity and commonality of buildings and infrastructure on a site.
+Warehouse and distribution center projects commonly operate with multiple buildings spread across a single site under the control of a single entity.
+To address this, the LEED Campus Guidance developed.
+Its application to LEED projects represents the complexity and commonality of buildings and infrastructure on a shared site.
 LEED Campus Guidance is a useful tool for campuses with multiple buildings, common utilities, and campus‐wide management policies.
-By utilizing LEED Campus Guidance, project teams can benefit from an increase in streamlined review process, and reduced certification fees under the Master Site approach, leading to successful implementation of LEED projects.
+By utilizing LEED Campus Guidance, project teams can benefit from an increase in streamlined document development and review process, leading to successful implementation of LEED projects.

-How does the LEED performance platform relate to warehouse projects?
+How does the Arc platform relate to warehouse projects?

 The LEED v4.1 O+M rating system offers a unique performance-based pathway to certify your existing buildings and interior spaces that uses Arc, a state‐of‐the‐art platform designed to collect, manage and benchmark your building across five performance categories: energy, water, waste, transportation, and human experience.

-And what does this mean for warehouse and distribution centers?
-LEED v4.1 can be used to compare projects to other similar facilities pursuing high-performance measures from around the world.
+LEED v4.1 O+M can be used to compare projects to other similar facilities pursuing high-performance measures from around the world.
 Portfolio managers and other stakeholders can continuously monitor the data and make informed decisions to optimize the building performance based on real-time data and analytics.
 This performance pathway can then be used to certify and recertify the project every 3 years.
 Learn more

 What are issues unique to warehouse and distribution center projects?

-Some warehouse and distribution center O+M projects can face challenges with process loads (energy, water, and waste) that can impact performance scores.
-Process loads impacting the performance score to the point that the performance may not be met.
+Some warehouse and distribution center O+M projects can face challenges with process loads (energy, water, and waste) that can impact performance scores to the point that the prerequisites may not be met.
 If this is the case, please contact us.

-What resources are available for warehouse and distribution center projects?
+What LEED resources are available for warehouse and distribution center project teams?

 - Building Design and Construction: Warehouses and Distribution Centers